 What Hebrews 11 doesn’t mention is that he lost faith in God when Sarah went with him to Egypt.
 He lied about her being his wife and nearly forced her into adultery with the King.

 He lost faith in the promise of a son through Sarah.
 Tragically, he slept with Hagar producing Ishmael.
 (We are still dealing with that mess–Israel and Arab hatred.)

 She had a child, Isaac, even though she was barren and too old.
 It says, “She believed that God would keep His promise.”
 (Hebrews 11:11b)

-Before she believed, she laughed in disbelief of such a thing occurring.
+Before she believed, she laughed in disbelief at such a thing occurring.
 Due to her disbelief, she encouraged her husband, Abraham, to sleep with her handmaiden to produce an heir.

 He delivered the Ten Commandments, and he led the Israelites to the Promised Land.
 That’s only part of the story of Moses.

 He also struck a rock in anger, disobeying God.
 Unfortunately, due to his disobedience, he was not allowed to enter the Promised Land.
 Moses lost faith in God many times but it isn’t in Hebrews 11.
 Nope.

 David, the shepherd boy, was a man after God’s own heart.
-He was Saul’s servant, he conquered many nations as a great warrior, and one of the greatest kings of Israel who ever lived.
+He was Saul’s servant, he conquered many nations as a great warrior, and he was one of the greatest kings of Israel who ever lived.